 5. Meditate to help process and clear out your emotions.

-Meditation is an incredible tool for finding some peace of mind and clarity, which makes room for more happiness and joy in your life.
+Meditation is an incredible tool for creating peace of mind and clarity, which makes room for more happiness and joy in your life.

-And this is not some metaphysical thing or woo.
 Meditation is a directed, intentional act that you use to process emotions, feel them, and let them go.
-The stress and negative emotions that we carry with us need to be vented off and set free from your mind.
+The stress and negative emotions that you carry with you need to be vented off and set free from your mind.

 No, meditation will not magically cause your problems to go away or make you okay with things that you shouldn’t be okay with.
 What it will do is help clear out some of the emotional baggage and negativity that may be occupying your thoughts.

-Search around on the internet or an app store for a bit, and you will be able to find guided meditations and meditation for beginners easily.
+Search the internet or an app store and you will be able to find many guided meditations and meditations for beginners.

-6. Reconnect with people, places, and hobbies that bring you joy.
+6. Reconnect with people, places, and hobbies that used to bring you joy.

 Nurturing happiness back into a healthy place requires dedicating time to the things that bring you happiness and joy.